ronreiter/interactive-tutorials/tutorials/learnrubyonline.org/en/Math.md

 Tutorial
 --------
 Math in Ruby is mostly what you would expect. + does addition, - does subtraction, * does multiplication, and / does division.
-Two other ones you might not know about are **, and %. ** is for exponents.
+Two other ones you might not know about are 2 asterisks, and %.
+2 asterisks are for exponents.
 5**2 is 5 to the power of 2, which is 25. % is a little weird.
 In Ruby, it isn't percent, it is modulo.
 Modulo is like division, but it gives you the remainder of the division problem.
     moduloAnswer=5%2 #moduloAnswer=1
     exponentAnswer=2**3 #exponentAnswer=8